 The human visual system is very sensitive to changes in color hue in white and grey areas.
-White and gray color hues also serve as reference colors on the screen that affect how all other colors are perceived.
-Angular-dependent color variations on an active white or grey screen could be disturbing and affect readability, color rendering and color differentiation.
+White and gray color hues also serve as reference colors on the screen, that affect how all other colors are perceived.
+Patches of color variation on an active white or gray screen may reduce the contrast, be disturbing and affect readability, color rendering and color differentiation.

-The white color uniformity - angular dependence of a display is the capability of the display to maintain constant white color over the screen surface depending on the direction from which the screen is viewed.
+The white color uniformity - angular dependence of a display is the capability of the display to maintain constant white color over the screen surface depending of the direction from which the screen is viewed.